lb1253/lb1253.github.io/_journalism/councilauctions.md

     text: The Bristol Cable

 ---
-I used Carto (formerly called CartoDB) to quickly map Bristol's council house auctions over the last 10 years.
+I used Carto to quickly map Bristol's council house auctions over the last 10 years.
 This helped to better understand where, when, and how many council houses were sold.

 <iframe width='100%' height='520' frameborder='0' src='https://bristolcable.cartodb.com/viz/0966e538-fbf3-11e5-a85f-0e3ff518bd15/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>